DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * 414: "Devi: "I don't have to worry about anything today!"
 Windows: "Oh ho ho ho you aren't allowed to get complacent..."" -Rosuav (07-Jun-18)
 * <missing quote 415, ask CCB for it please>
 * 416: "For some reason Twitch gave me more bitties.
 For some reason, I want to eat the sparkles." -a_tiny_little_cat (07-Jun-18)
+* 417: "Nyxiel!
+Nyxiel!
+Where did I put you??" -DeviCat (09-Jun-18)
-* <missing quotes 417-418, please ask CCB for them>
+* <missing quote 418, ask CCB for it please>
 * 419: "I found the sparkles!!" -DeviCat (09-Jun-18)
 * 420: "Yeah, I guess it would be scary if I exploded." -DeviCat (10-Jun-18)
 * 421: "Have a Devi day means there better be magic floating everywhere ![devicatMAGIC](https://static-cdn.jtvnw.net/emoticons/v1/1291593/1.0 "devicatMAGIC") ." -Blacksouls92 (11-Jun-18)